cloud-ark/kubeplus/README.md

 - How to discover and use Custom Resources introduced by the Operators for building platform automation in Kubernetes YAMLs?

-- How to create Kubernetes resource workflows that use information about other resources already running in the cluster?
+- How to create linkages between multiple Kubernetes YAMLs or Helm charts coming from different teams / members?

 - How to troubleshoot the platform automation defined in Kubernetes YAMLs?